Tips for Building the Perfect Palette for Your Home.

 Shades, Tints & Tones: The Simple Colour Secrets Every Home Decorator Should Know

 When you’re choosing paint, fabrics or finishes, the colour names can be confusing.
 Even though “blue” seems straightforward, there are hundreds of versions of it — soft, bright, dark, muted.
 This is where shades, tints and tones come in.
-Understanding these three words helps you pick colours that work beautifully together and give your home the mood you want.
+Understanding these three words helps you pick colours that work beautifully together and give your interior space the mood you want.

 What They Actually Mean (No Design Degree Needed)